-OVERVIEW: CurePSP supports researchers investigating progressive supranuclear palsy (PSP) and other prime of life neurodegenerative diseases.
+OVERVIEW: CurePSP supports researcher projects investigating progressive supranuclear palsy and other prime of life neurodegenerative diseases.

-IP TAKE: The funding policies of CurePSP aren’t especially clear.
-Investigators with novel projects will have to reach out to the foundation’s staff and scientists to get in the door here.
+IP TAKE: The funding policies of CurePSP are not incredibly clear.
+Investigators with novel projects will have to reach out to the foundation’s staff and scientists to get their feet in the funding door here.

-The process to apply for a CurePSP grant is a bit opaque: it looks like projects are evaluated by a Scientific Advisory Board, which collaborates with the foundation’s vice president of scientific affairs, and the Board of Directors Research Committee to decide on which projects to fund.
+CurePSP accepts applications for its Venture Grants and Student Fellowships, each with one grant cycle per year.
+Projects are evaluated by a Scientific Advisory Board, which collaborates with the foundation’s vice president of scientific affairs, and the Board of Directors Research Committee to decide on which projects to fund.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).